iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

 ---
 ![](../images/cam_logo.jpg)

 Welcome to my website.
-I lead, design and deliver research projects for the Investment Leaders Group (ILG) workstreams within **CISL’s Centre for Sustainable Finance** at the **University of Cambridge**.
+I lead and design research projects for the Investment Leaders Group (ILG) workstreams within **CISL’s Centre for Sustainable Finance** at the **University of Cambridge**.
 My current projects try to inform and influence how the work of institutional investors, asset managers, and financial supervisors can be aligned with inclusive, green and resilient transitions.
 I aim to develop innovative sustainability measurements (ESG) for sustainable investing to address global complex challenges.

 I am a sustainable finance expert with extensive research and training in climate and inclusive finance.
 During my doctoral research at the University of Otago, I analysed climate-related financial risks in microfinance institutions.
 I have held guest lectures on climate financial risks at the **University of Otago** and the Global Development Institute, at the **University of Manchester**.
 I regularly present new research projects to academics, practitioners, and central banks.